-David is Executive Vice President, Research, Innovation, and Product Development at the Center for Creative Leadership (CCL®), a not-for-profit research and educational institution with headquarters in Greensboro, NC.
+David is the Chief Operating Officer at the Center for Creative Leadership (CCL®), a not-for-profit research and educational institution with headquarters in Greensboro, NC.
 He is also an Adjunct Professor in the Department of Public Health Education at the University of North Carolina, Greensboro and Adjunct Professor in the Department of Social Sciences and Health Policy (SSHP) at the Wake Forest University School of Medicine.
 Before coming to CCL, he was a tenured Professor at Wake Forest in the Department of Public Health Sciences with a joint appointment in the Department of Pediatrics.

 David serves as director of the Robert Wood Johnson Foundation Substance Abuse Policy Research Program, a national initiative to stimulate research on issues related to drug, alcohol, and tobacco policy.
 This program will ultimately fund $66 million in research grants.
 He is also co-director of the Robert Wood Johnson Foundation Ladders for Leadership: Building the Next Generation of Community Health Leaders Program, a $4 million initiative to develop emerging leaders in health and health care.